PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### Who Is Arguing from Ignorance? (pages 337-339) ###

 The biologists are, since they essentially never produce the exact sequence of events needed to evolve these biological systems.
-However, they accuse the design theorists of arguing from ignorance.
+However, the biologists accuse the design theorists of arguing from ignorance.

 ### John Stuart Mill's Method of Difference (pages 340-345) ###